iamdtang/ember-changeset-conditional-validations/README.md

 };
 ```

 `validateSometimes()` takes 2 arguments.
-The first is a list of validators you want applied to the attribute.
+The first is a validator or list of validators you want applied to the attribute.
 The second argument is a callback function which represents the condition.
 If the condition callback returns `true`, the rules will be added.
 This callback function will be invoked with the changeset's changes and content.
 The callback will also be invoked with its `this` value set to an object that has a `get()` method for accessing a property. `this.get(property)` first proxies to the changes and then the underlying content, and has the same semantics as `Ember.get()`.

 ```js
 import Changeset from 'ember-changeset';